 Massive turnout in Catalonia as Spain faces crucial election

-Earlier provisional figures from midday, released after 2pm, showed a 43.5% turnout in Catalonia by 2 pm, an 11-point increase compared with the previous general election in 2016.
+Provisional figures show a 43.5% turnout in Catalonia by 2 pm, an 11-point increase compared with the previous general election in 2016.

 In one of Spain’s most crucial elections in decades, Catalonia has taken center stage following a campaign with most parties having an eye on the 2017 independence bid, when a referendum and a declaration of independence provoked an unprecedented political crisis.